What are the similarities between a tooth stain vs cavity? That both take away the beauty of your smile!

 What Are the Key Differences Between a Tooth Stain vs. Cavity?

-It’s easy to confuse cavities and stains since they both produce a change in the color of your teeth.
+It’s easy to confuse cavities and stains since they both change the color of your teeth.
 There are a few techniques to tell the difference between the two.

 First and foremost, think about how widespread the “stain” seems to be.
 It’s most likely a stain if an entire tooth (or neighboring teeth) seems stained.
 On the other hand, a cavity is quite likely if you discover a small, dark patch on your tooth.

-While certain stains (such as tobacco stains) are darker, most dental stains are significantly lighter.
+While certain stains (such as tobacco) are darker, most dental stains are significantly lighter.

 Increased sensitivity to hot and cold foods and beverages, tooth pain that can spread up your jaw, and a noticeable hole in your tooth are all symptoms of this condition.